amd/libflame/BUILD.md

 - The pkg-config metadata file should be placed at a location recognized by pkg-config tool.
 - aocl-blas and aocl-utils should be installed along with it's pkg-config metadata file.

+## 11. Auto ISA detection
+LF_ISA_CONFIG can be set to none, avx, avx2, avx2-strict, avx512, avx512-strict, or auto.
+When `-DLF_ISA_CONFIG=auto`, CMake runs a configure-time CPUID helper compiled with the configured C compiler
+(CMAKE_C_COMPILER or CC).
+The helper checks AVX512F and AVX2 feature bits and selects avx512, avx2,
+or none.

 ## Building using CMake presets

 AOCL-LAPACK provides with build, testing and test workflow cmake presets for most common configurations.
 You can list